Bio

 With Samuele Berbenni, from the Teatro alla Scala in Milan

-Her research on sound has led her to use historical or historically inspired instruments.
-She currently plays guitars by Renè Lacote (Paris, 1830), Francisco Simplicio (Barcelona, 1929), Enrique Garcia (Barcelona, 1917), Jacques Vincenti (Garcia copy, Geneva, 2007).
+Her research into sound has led her to use historical or inspired instruments.
+She currently plays guitars by Renè Lacote (Paris, 1830), Francisco Simplicio (Barcelona, 1929), Enrique Garcia (Barcelona, 1917), and Jacques Vincenti (Garcia copy, Geneva, 2007).

-In addition to these instruments, she plays a guitar Antonio de Torres built (SE 122) in Almería in 1888.
-The loan of this instrument was made possible thanks to the cultural and philanthropic initiative "Adopt a Musician", promoted and sponsored by MusicMasterpieces SA - Lugano (CH).
+In addition to these instruments, Federica plays an Antonio de Torres guitar (SE 122) built in Almería in 1888.
+The loan of this instrument was made possible thanks to the cultural and philanthropic initiative “Adopt a Musician”, conceived and financed by MusicMasterpieces SA - Lugano (CH).

-She is also passionate about teaching: she graduated in music education with honors, she is a teacher at the Sassari Conservatory and holds summer advanced courses in S. Caterina in Vafurva.
+She is also passionate about teaching: having graduated with honors in music education, she teaches at the Sassari Conservatory and in summer advanced courses in Santa Caterina in Vafurva.

-Federica is passionate about Philosophy (in which she graduated with top marks), Mindfulness and Woody Allen films.
+Federica is passionate about Philosophy (a subject in which she graduated with honors), Mindfulness, and Woody Allen films.

 With Paul Galbraith